Roman Republic

 Archaic Stamped Bricks from Tell K

-Archaic stamped brick from Tell K, now in the Musée du Louvre (AO 398); image from the museum website.
+Archaic stamped brick, probably from Tell K, now in the Musée du Louvre (AO 398)

-Sébastien Rey (referenced below, at p. at p.
-14) noted that a small number of surviving archaic bricks from Tell K are stamped with an image of a lion-headed eagle with outstretched wings.
+Sébastien Rey (referenced below, at p.
+14) noted that a small number of surviving archaic bricks from Girsu are stamped with an image of a lion-headed eagle with outspread wings.
 He argued that these bricks:

 1. “... doubtless originate from one of the ... ancient iterations [of the Ningirsu temple].
 Unfortunately, none [of them] were found in situ, but they testify to the antiquity of the fusion of the god [Ningirsu] and [this] mythical hybrid bird.”

 He suggested (at p.
-632) that, for example, the rectangular brick illustrated above might be one of those from the Ur-Nanshe temple, since:
+632) that the rectangular brick illustrated above (for example), which probably came from Tell K, might have belonged to the Ur-Nanshe temple, since:

-“It is assumed from its appearance to be archaic, perhaps Early Dynastic, ... and this seems to be further confirmed by its preserved dimensions, ... which are close to those of the bricks used by Ur-Nanshe.”
+1. “It is assumed from its appearance to be archaic (perhaps Early Dynastic) ... and this seems to be further confirmed by its preserved dimensions, ... which are close to those of the bricks used by Ur-Nanshe.”

 Now in the Musée du Louvre (AO 237); image from museum website